 Private consumers have a number of key rights against business sellers under various important statutes:

-- Rights under the Sale of Goods Act 1979 (as amended) and Supply of Goods and Services Act 1982 including, in certain circumstances, the benefit of implied terms such as satisfactory quality and fitness for purpose in the case of goods purchased and in the case of services that they will be carried out with reasonable care and skill.
+- Rights under the Consumer Rights Act 2015 (which largely replaced the Sale of Goods Act 1979 and Supply of Goods and Services Act 1982) including, in certain circumstances, the benefit of implied terms such as satisfactory quality and fitness for purpose in the case of goods purchased and in the case of services that they will be carried out with reasonable care and skill;

 - Similar ‘cooling off’ rights where there is distance selling and internet selling.